iGio90/DUCKWARRIORS_Frida_Wars_1/README.md

 The goal is to read from memory a String with that format:
 **{secRet-[xxxxxxxxxxxxxxxx]}**.
 Our mission is to protect it and make the code use it as normal app do nowadays with tokens and stuff.

 We ensure, as per competition rule, that the flag is built in memory when an obvious action (like clicking a button) is perfomed by the user and no external tools are altering the execution.
+Target is built for arm64 devices.

 #### Guidelines